7.1 Commando Combat Medic Combat Style (Class) Guide

 StatDescriptorRaw Number

-Alacrity1.4 GCD2054
+Alacrity1.4 GCD2,054

-Rishi SH wearing 334 Implants, 316 Relics, 328 Belt, Purple 286 Augments and everything else 330 with Versatile Stim.
+Rishi SH wearing 340 & 334 Implants, 300 & 286 Augments and everything else 336 with Versatile Stim.

 For PvPers, it won't be possible to get to a 1.3 GCD (5431) with current gear levels (remember Guild Perks don't apply in instanced PvP).
 You need to get to 1.4 (2054) then from there, you can increase your Alacrity until you feel comfortable.
-I would recommend going 200-400 over the threshold at the bare minimum but do not go above 3000.
+I would recommend going 200 over the threshold at the bare minimum but do not go above 2800.

 PvE Gear and Stats